Table of contents

 Gear List

-Check out some of our current favorite gear below.
-If you want to see additional options, our curated gear guides are the result of extensive research and hands-on testing from our team of outdoor experts.
+Below you’ll find our current favorite backpacking gear.
+If you want to see additional options, our curated gear guides are the result of many years of extensive research and hands-on testing by our team of outdoor experts.

 BACKPACK